 The Route: the Route du Torgon starts in the small town of of Vionnaz in the canton of Valais in Switzerland.
 The climb is 12km long and averages 6.4%.
 Profile via salite.ch

-The Feel: the valley floor is windy and there are large wind turbines nearby to capture the energy.
-The road is signposted straight out of the village of Vionnaz, passing its two bell towers.
+The Feel: the valley floor is windy and there are large wind turbines to suggest this is a fixture.
+The road is signposted straight out of the village of Vionnaz, you pass its two bell towers.
 There’s no introductory slope, it climbs at 7% from the start and in no time you’re looking down on the buildings below and passing vineyards on slopes so steep they’re serviced by miniature cable cars, best get into a climbing pace and hold it.
-By now the wind has gone, the climb is tucked into a side valley and sheltered.
-The road is smooth like you’d expect from Switzerland but varies in width, one minute wide enough for two buses, the next tight for a car to overtake a cyclist but there’s little traffic as the road above is a dead-end.
-There are over 20 hairpins to come and the early ones come in quick succession, for a race it pays to be near the front early especially as they’re engineered with a gentle gradient even at the apex so you can take the racing line when you’re climbing up, just as well as down.
+By now the wind has gone, the climb is sheltered in a side valley.
+The road is smooth like you’d expect from Switzerland but varies in width, one minute wide enough for two buses, the next it feels tight when a car needs to overtake you but there’s little traffic as the road above is a dead-end.
+There are over 20 hairpins to come and the early ones come in quick succession and they’re engineered with a gentle gradient so you can take the racing line when you’re climbing up, just as well as down.
 The lower slopes are agricultural, and cows graze with their decorative leather collars and clanging brass bells.

-A few houses, it’s too much to call it a village, mark a place called Bonne Année (“Happy New Year”) and briefly inspire a Krabbé-esque inner monologue about how the place got its name, helped because it’s quiet, there’s little traffic even if the climb has regular bus stops along the way.
+A few houses, it’s too much to call it a village, mark a place called Bonne Année (“Happy New Year”) and briefly inspire a Krabbé-esque inner monologue about how the place got its name.
 Keep climbing the view of the Rhone valley gets better and down below a metallic building glints in the distance, more of which later.
 By now the rate of hairpins slows and the number of chalets increases but the slope feels constant all the way up.
-You reach Reveurelaz and a church and here’s a brief descent which isn’t on the profile above and the road picks up again and in time you get a view of Torgon the ski resort, called La Jorette where the large triangular apartment buildings look like cruise ships beached at altitude, that’s where you’re heading.
-The village of Torgon appears, it’s got a handful of shops and bars but the kind that are open irregularly according to the season and here the road levels out.
+You reach Reveurelaz and a church and here’s a brief descent which isn’t on the profile above and the road picks up again and in time you get a view of Torgon the ski resort, called La Jorette where the large triangular apartment buildings look like cruise ships beached at altitude: that’s where you’re heading.
+The village of Torgon appears, it’s got a handful of shops and bars but the kind that are open seasonally at best and here the road levels out.
 There’s one more kick up behind the town before a brief dip and the road rises by La Jorette.
 You can carry on and pick up the descent back to the valley.

-The Verdict: a steady 10km climb and, apart from the brief descent, if you change gear its more down to your mood and feeling than the gradient.
+The Verdict: a very steady 10km climb where, apart from the brief descent, you tend to change gear according to any changes in your mood and feel rather than the slope.
 It’s an enjoyable, peaceful climb with nice views of the valley but nothing spectacular compared to the nearby the Col de la Croix and Pillon, the Emosson Dam which offer more drama and challenge.
-But if it’s just a road up the valley walls, if this road existed in say, the Netherlands, Britain or Denmark you could charge visiting cyclists a toll and become a millionaire, it’s an enjoyable ascent and the steady gradient and smooth surface make it satisfyingly fast.
+For locals it’s just a road up out of the Rhone valley bu if this road existed in say, the Netherlands, Britain or Denmark you could charge visiting cyclists a toll and become a millionaire, it’s an enjoyable ascent and the steady gradient and smooth surface make it satisfyingly fast.